 Again, each of these sugary treats aren’t great for our teeth, and limiting our intake of them is important for our overall tooth health.
 Overall, soda has a more negative impact on our teeth, but that doesn’t make it worse than candy bars if someone drinks soda occasionally and eats candy bars constantly.
 As with most things, rationing your treats is the best way to both enjoy them but also have better tooth health.
 Talk with your dentist as well to see what else you can do to satisfy your sweet tooth and keep your teeth healthy.

 West Coast Dentist Available for You

-When you want to ensure that your tooth health is as good as it can be, talk with the dentist at the Curtis L. Chan, D.D.S. office today.
-Our team is ready to help you get your teeth clean and cavity free, and we can work hard to help you know how you can best care for your teeth and mouth between visits.
-Call our office today to see how we can help you today at (858) 481-9090.
+When you want to ensure that your tooth health is as good as it can be, talk with the dentist at the Del Mar, California office of Curtis L. Chan, D.D.S. today.
+Our team is ready to help you get your teeth clean and cavity-free, and we can work hard to help you know how you can best care for your teeth and mouth between visits.
+Call our San Diego, California office today to see how we can help you today at (858) 481-9090.